OCHA-DAP/HDX_data_series/README.md

 Files created:
 1. ./monthly_data_series/yy-mm-dataseries.json
+This file has the complete "desired end state" for data series on HDX, including newly added datasets as well as everything that has come before.
+You can check in this file (by dataset id) that everything in the gsheets is ending up where you want it to be.

 6 - 5b_create_change_set_and_update.py (note that script 5a was an initial setup script is should no longer be needed)